-To find out the rules that apply when you lease an apartment, go to the Lease With a Private Seniors’ Residence page on the Régie du logement website.
+To find out the rules that apply when you lease an apartment, go to the Signing a lease With a Private Seniors’ Residence page on the Tribunal administratif du logement (new designation of the Régie du logement since August 31, 2020) website.

 As a tenant, you have rights that must be respected.
-If you have doubts about any of the clauses in the lease or if you have any problems related to your apartment, you can contact the Régie du logement .
+If you have doubts about any of the clauses in the lease or if you have any problems related to your apartment, you can contact the Tribunal administratif du logement .
 This administrative tribunal:

 - provides effective remedies when a tenant or owner fails to fulfil their obligations;

 - offers a conciliation service, an interesting solution for resolving a situation amicably and more quickly.